 Did the admitting privileges requirement violate the Fourteenth Amendment as there was no significant health-related problem that the requirement helped to cure, and the resulting closure of facilities placed an undue burden on abortion access?

-A pre-enforcement facial challenge did not have res judicata effect as to an as-applied challenge to the requirement under Tex.
-Health Safety Code Ann. § 171.0031(a) that physicians performing abortions have admitting privileges at a hospital no more than 30 miles away, nor did the prior suit preclude a challenge to Tex.
-Health Safety Code Ann. § 245.010(a), which required abortion facilities to meet surgical center requirements.
-Claim preclusion prohibits “successive litigation of the very same claim,” but petitioners' as-applied post-enforcement challenge and facial pre-enforcement challenge do not present the same claim.
-Changed circumstances showing that a constitutional harm is concrete may give rise to a new claim.
-As for the constitutionality of the provisions of the statute, the admitting privileges requirement violated the Fourteenth Amendment as there was no significant health-related problem that the requirement helped to cure, and the resulting closure of facilities placed an undue burden on abortion access.
-Likewise, the surgical center requirement was unconstitutional as the record showed that it was unnecessary and would reduce the number of available facilities in the state to seven or eight.
+The Court held that a pre-enforcement facial challenge did not have res judicata effect as to an as-applied challenge to the requirement under Tex.
+Health & Safety Code Ann. § 171.0031(a) that physicians performing abortions have admitting privileges at a hospital no more than 30 miles away, nor did the prior suit preclude a challenge to Tex.
+Health & Safety Code Ann. § 245.010(a), which required abortion facilities to meet surgical center requirements.
+The admitting privileges requirement violated the Fourteenth Amendment as there was no significant health-related problem that the requirement helped to cure, and the resulting closure of facilities placed an undue burden on abortion access.
+The Court also held that the surgical center requirement was unconstitutional as the record showed that it was unnecessary and would reduce the number of available facilities in the state to seven or eight.

 Not a Lexis Advance subscriber?
 Try it out for free.